Mo1Magdy1/RCT-Analysis/README.md

 # 🧪 Randomized Controlled Trial (RCT) Analysis

 ## 🚀 Project Overview
-This project analyzes a **randomized controlled trial** dataset to investigate the effects of three interventions:
+This project analyzes a **randomized controlled trial** dataset to investigate the **anti-hypertensive** effects of three interventions:

 - **Placebo**
 - **Drug A**